 That is the thing that keeps them reading your tweets again, again, and again.
 When you start offering value something magical will happen.

-You can provide value by sharing a quick tips, or linking to a new articles.
+You can provide value by sharing quick tips, or linking to a new article.
 All of this works.

 Do Not Forget To Use Hashtags